ow-mods/owml/docs/content/pages/guides/getting_started.md

 1. We output a message to the console alerting the user that the mod has loaded
 2. We subscribe to the scene loaded event in order to output a message to the log when the SolarSystem scene is loaded.

 You may have noticed we use the ModHelper field to achieve console output, ModHelper is a collection of utilities your mod can use to do a variety of things.
-It will be covered more in a seperate guide.
+It's covered in the "Mod Helper" section of the site.

 ## Building The Mod